-Our lives are full of random moments, meetings and connections that shape our worldview, hopes, destiny and desires.
+Our lives are full of random moments, meetings and connections that shape our worldviews, hopes and desires.
 Sometimes these moments are painful, sharp and life-changing, and sometimes they are sweet, joyous and celebratory, but whichever form they take, they are unavoidable as we walk through life.
-Short films have long explored these brief moments in time, offering us a window into a character’s life that briefly opens wide before shutting.
-The Male Gaze: Fleeting Glances is centred around these windows of space and time and the glances they provide us.
-Here NQV media brings us seven engaging and powerful short films from around the world in another four-star collection of stories.
+Short films have long explored these brief moments, offering a window into a character’s life that briefly opens wide before shutting.

 Our collection opens with The First Time (La prima volta), directed by Lorenzo Caproni.
 Here we find a young man cruising at a local park, desperately seeking someone to connect with for his first male sexual experience.
-It’s not long before he catches someone’s eye and the two men make their way to a public toilet.
-But while for one man, this is a mere frivolity to pass the time, for the other, it’s a life-changing experience, one that ends all too quickly.
-Here Caproni explores the differing expectations of random sexual encounters and the fact that, for some, they can be a metamorphic experience that is misunderstood and undervalued.
+It’s not long before he catches someone’s eye, and the two men make their way to a public toilet.
+But while for one man, this is a mere frivolity to pass the time, for the other, it’s a life-changing experience that ends all too quickly.
+Here Caproni explores the differing expectations of random sexual encounters and the fact that they can be a transformational experience that is misunderstood and undervalued.

 Sometimes we are blind to the reality of a relationship even when it’s staring us in the face.
 We wear blinkers thinking that things will change, and even when they don’t, we tell ourselves tomorrow will be different.
 In our fifth film, The Place Between Us (Il posto fra di noi), directed by Lorenzo Caproni, one man finally accepts the reality of his relationship through the lens of a camcorder.

 The Male Gaze: Fleeting Glances comes to a close with By the End of the Night (Que la nuit s’achève), directed by Denoal Rouaud.
-At the beginning of this review, I stated that our lives were full of random moments that helped shape our destiny.
-Our final short film encapsulates this more than any other in the collection as we meet a taxi driver named Karim.
-Something has long been missing in Karim’s life, but when he picks up a stranger at the end of his shift named Alex, a jigsaw piece suddenly fits the missing gap.
-But can Karim accept the completed picture?
-Or will he remove the new piece and leave the jigsaw of his life incomplete?
+Taxi driver Karim has long felt something is missing in his life, and on picking up a stranger at the end of his shift named Alex, he may have found what that is.
+But can Karim accept these new feelings?
+Or will he run?

 NQV media brings us seven engaging and powerful short films from around the world in another four-star collection of stories.